 As per regulatory directives, Authorized Participants (APs) are designated to create and redeem ETFs.
 APs are large financial institutions that have huge buying power and market makers, such as large broker-dealers and investment banks and companies.
 In creating the fund, APs assemble the required portfolio of asset components and turn the basket over to the fund in exchange for a number of newly created ETF shares.
 When the need for redemption arises, APs return the ETF shares to the fund and receive the portfolio basket.
 Individual investors can participate by using a retail broker who trades in the secondary market.

-ETFs involve a process of Creation/Redemption, which is the lifeblood of this type of securities, and is a main differentiator from equities, as ETFs don’t start trading on a stock exchange by means of an Initial Public Offering.
+ETFs involve a process of Creation/Redemption, which is the lifeblood of these types of securities, and is the main differentiator from equities, as ETFs don’t start trading on a stock exchange by means of an Initial Public Offering.

 The continuous mechanism by which ETFs operate works as follows:

 This process occurs in large blocks called creation units, often equalling 50,000 shares of the ETF, in a one-to-one rate, one basket of the underlying stocks in exchange for one basket of ETF shares.

 As the creation basket is disclosed at the beginning of the day and is available to all market participants, the arbitrage gap varies according to the liquidity of the securities and implied costs, but generally makes the price of the ETF to be near its fair market value.

 To better illustrate this process, consider the following example: